-Benefits of a Methadone Treatment Program
+Benefits of a Methadone Treatment Program For Addiction

-Methadone has a long history of being used to alleviate the discomfort of opioid addiction.
+Methadone Treatment has a long history of being used to alleviate the discomfort of opioid addiction.
 Although a synthetic opioid itself, methadone is tightly regulated allowing it to be almost exclusively used in MAT programs like Sunlight’s methadone treatment program.
 As a full agonist opioid, a drug that acts upon the brain’s chemistry similar to the way opioids do, methadone attaches to the brain’s opioid receptors.
 However, in the correct dosage properly administered, it doesn’t create the same high as illicit opioids.
 Instead, its effect on the brain is to dampen withdrawal symptoms.
 At the same time, this lessens the cravings an individual experiences.
 By controlling these aspects of an opioid use disorder, methadone can effectively reduce the risk of relapse and increase the likelihood of recovery.
 By reducing these cravings and the discomfort a patient experiences in opioid withdrawal, they are better poised to focus their attention on treatment.

 The Possible Side Effects of Methadone